Last Updated on March 14, 2023

 The study examined different methods for reheating gyro meat.
-In meat reheated in the oven, the bacteria were killed throughout.
+In meat reheated in the oven, the bacteria in food were killed throughout.
 In meat reheated under the broiler, only bacteria on the surface were killed. (source: Journal of Food Protection).

 Cheese and Sauces on Gyros When Pregnant